 Writing a diary is great, unless you run out of ideas for what to write.
 Or, worse—you start writing about things of no importance that are not aligned to your goals and purpose, or things that make you sad.
-The goal of personal growth journal prompts is to write about the things that uplift you, that help you find perspective, and help you become a better person.
+The goal of personal growth and self-development journal prompts is to write about the things that uplift you, that help you find perspective, and help you become a better person.

 Positive psychology is the name of the game.
 And if you want some inspiration as to why you should journal in the first place, studies have shown it can help improve self-efficacy, while also reducing symptoms of stress, burnout and trauma according to a study done with registered nurses.